chaoluond/EVCloudComputingPlatform/README.md

 1. Studied algorithms for EV charging stations placement and real-time dynamic pricing.

 2. Developed a software for EV charging station management, including data acquisition, machine learning and prediction, mathematical optimization, and real time decision making.
 Multithreading and parallel computing techniques are used for speed boost.

+3. If you have any questions or concerns for this project, please feel free to contact the Chao Luo at cluo1@nd.edu.